About Black Hawk County

 - Online orders incur additional processing fees but offer expedited service.

 Alternatively, vital records can be obtained from the Iowa Department of Public Health, Bureau of Health Statistics at Lucas State Office Building, 321 East 12th Street, Des Moines, Iowa 50319.
-The state office maintains records statewide and offers online ordering through VitalChek at www.idph.iowa.gov/health-statistics/vital-records.
+The state office maintains records statewide and offers online ordering through VitalChek at www.idph.iowa.gov/health-statistics/vital records.

 Business & Licensing

 Business licensing and registration in Black Hawk County involves multiple agencies depending on the business type and scope.
-The Black Hawk County Recorder's Office at 316 East 5th Street, Waterloo, maintains DBA (Doing Business As) filings and fictitious name registrations for businesses operating under assumed names.
+Black Hawk County Recorder's Office at 316 East 5th Street, Waterloo, maintains DBA (Doing Business As) filings and fictitious name registrations for businesses operating under assumed names.
 These filings cost approximately $5 and are public records searchable at the Recorder's Office.

 - For formal business entity formation including corporations, LLCs, partnerships, and nonprofit organizations, businesses must register with the Iowa Secretary of State's Business Services Division.